AKAlexsey/football_seasons/README.md

 I think I am "Upper Middle is about to Senior" level.
 Like to use Elixir and it's functional paradigm.
 This project I tried to show as many as i can.

+[Exercise description](#technical-exercise) this is common task description.

 Code quality is very important thing i use for it credo `mix credo --strict` and auto formatting `mix format --check-formatted`.
 This is minimum necessary steps those still increase code readability and programming experience.

-As for TDD this project coverage is `mix test --cover` -> 54.41% .
+As for TDD this project coverage is `mix test --cover` -> 54.15% .
 It's not big value, but it's just test project.
 Tests is suitable for long term code.
 Those will be modified many times in the future.
 For exercise purposes high test coverage is not so necessary.
 In production i write tests for most of functional.
 Moreover tests saved my time many times.
 For now tests written for business logic.
 There is lack of tests for